Anduril Industries: The Press

+Autonomous weapons facilities

+Arsenal Project

+In January 2025, Anduril announced a series of Arsenal Projects, hyperscaling computer facilities for autonomous weapons.

-Arsenal-1
+Arsenal-1 (prototype)

-In January 2025, Anduril announced the construction of a manufacturing facility in Columbus, Ohio, to be named "Arsenal-1", with subsequent Arsenals planned.
+Anduril announced the construction of a manufacturing facility at Rickenbacker International Airport in Pickaway County, Ohio to be named "Arsenal-1", with subsequent Arsenals planned.
 This facility will be designed to be able to manufacture advanced systems faster than near peer manufacturers.

+The facility is noted for its close ties with Ohio State University, with Anduril Industries sponsoring the football program for the 2025 to 2026 year, close ties to the college administration, and many of Anduril-1's employees hailing from its applied science programs.

 Corporate affairs

 Development ethos

 Luckey aims to replicate a high-tech startup in the traditionally slower-paced defense industry.
 Anduril has a stated goal of helping to modernize the militaries of US and its allies, in the face of "strategic adversaries", including Russia and China.

 According to Wired, Anduril uses Silicon Valley-style development schemes, pre-emptively developing products for potential military markets before the Pentagon has expressed a request to purchase them.
 The company attempts to use commercial technologies such as AI and VR for faster iteration.

 Military relations

 According to Stevens, Anduril's chairman, the company is upfront about its military connections and weapons development, unlike other technology companies which seek to downplay their military involvement.
 The company has "unapologetically" expressed its mission, where its engineers are "openly interested" in supporting the U.S. military.

 Thiel claimed that tech companies should work with the U.S. government, and less with its rivals, stating that the U.S. was behind in deploying new technologies.
 Luckey said in 2019 that he trusts the U.S. government and military to obey their ethical guidelines.